 Nordic citizens and applicants residing in the Nordic countries may apply to take this course as a single course student.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 Recommended previous knowledge

-2 hours of lectures and 1 hour of problem solving sessions per week.
+The teaching includes 2 hours of lectures and 1 hour of problem-solving sessions per week throughout the semester.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.